The EDPS is the EU’s independent data protection authority.

 Confidentiality implies that your personal data will not be disclosed to persons outside of the EDPS.

 However, it may be necessary for our investigation to inform the institution concerned, its Data Protection Officer and any third parties involved about the content of the complaint and your identity.
+If your complaint falls into the tasks of a data protection authority of a Member State, we will forward your complaint to that authority, as they are the ones who can help you.

 We are unable to accept complaints sent to us anonymously.
 If you are acting on behalf of a complainant, we ask you to provide the first and last names of the complainant and submit evidence of your power to represent the complainant.